-If you are incarcerated as Child Protective Services (CPS) is investigating an allegation of abuse or neglect of your child, it is likely to be one of the most frustrating experiences of your life.
-Every fiber of your being is crying out to help your child, but you are behind bars.
+If you are incarcerated while Child Protective Services (CPS) investigates an allegation of child abuse or neglect, it can become one of the most frustrating experiences of your life.
+Every fiber of your being is crying out to help your child.
+You are behind bars, however, raising the question of whether CPS can put you in jail for a long time.
 You have all the time in the world to think about what is happening to your child.
-That thinking will, without a doubt, turn into one thing: worry.
+That thinking will, without a doubt, only turn into one thing: worry.

 I can tell you from experience that your worrying about the CPS case will not accomplish anything of value for you.
 The only thing you can do is take advantage of the opportunities that you have to have a meaningful impact on your child’s case.
 Just because you are incarcerated doesn’t mean that you will lose your voice as far as communicating what you believe your child needs to succeed in life.